-An institution closes a campus where students have been able to take at least half of the courses applicable to an associate's degree or certificate.
+An institution closes a campus where students have been able to take at least half of the courses or credits applicable to a degree or certificate.

 • Institutions planning closure of a site must follow the Commission's "Policy on Closing an Institution" in the Accreditation Reference Handbook.
-Should the college wish to reopen the site, a second Substantive Change Proposal, and visit will occur prior to reopening to verify that the institution has the personnel, facilities, and resources reported in the proposal.
-The proposal must present evidence of institutional quality consistent with Eligibility Requirements, Accreditation Standards and Commission policies.
+Should the college wish to reopen the site, a second Substantive Change Proposal and visit will occur prior to reopening to verify that the institution has the personnel, facilities, and resources reported in the proposal.
+The proposal must present evidence of educational quality and institutional effectiveness consistent with Eligibility Requirements, Accreditation Standards, and Commission policies.

-New Higher Education Opportunity Act (HEOA) regulatory language requires that ACCJC/WASC accredited and candidate institutions submit a teach-out plan for approval upon occurrence of any of the following events:
+New Higher Education Opportunity Act (HEOA) regulatory language requires that ACCJC accredited and candidate institutions submit a teach-out plan for approval upon occurrence of any of the following events:

-- The USDE notifies the accrediting agency that it has taken an emergency action or taken action to limit, suspend, or terminate the participation of the institution in any Title IV program; - The accrediting agency acts to withdraw, terminate or suspend the accreditation of the institution; or

-The institution notifies the accrediting agency that the institution intends to cease operations.
+- The USDE notifies the accrediting agency that it has taken an emergency action or taken action to limit, suspend, or terminate the participation of the institution in any Title IV program; - The accrediting agency acts to withdraw, terminate, or suspend the accreditation of the institution; or - The institution notifies the accrediting agency that the institution intends to cease operations.